y-js/codocs/README.md

 kinds of documents.
 It is a proof-of-concept, developed to show the power of collaborative editing on the web.

-Sign in order to start collaborating!

 Your input is very much appreciated!
-Please consider to post your feedback, ideas, and bug reports to our user focused feedback system [Requirements Bazaar](), or use good ol' [GitHub Issues](https://github.com/y-js/codocs/issues).
+Please consider to post your feedback, ideas, and bug reports to our user focused feedback system [Requirements Bazaar](https://requirements-bazaar.org/projects/132/categories/530), or use good ol' [GitHub Issues](https://github.com/y-js/codocs/issues).

 ### Features